-Early in 2011 it became clear that open-source micro controllers had the potential to replace expensive commercial sensor units with cheap & cheerful DIY equivalents.
-Provided someone was willing to dedicate themselves to this development.
-In January 2014, we started a small blog to record my attempt to build a simple water flow sensor using an Arduino.
-The project has grown since then, and we’ve developed those crude early builds into a generic data logging platform which can be configured for many different environmental monitoring applications.
+Early in 2011 it became clear that open-source micro controllers had the potential to replace expensive commercial sensor units with cheap & cheerful DIY equivalents -provided someone was willing to dedicate the time.
+In January 2014, we started a small blog recording the development a simple water flow sensor using the Arduino platform.
+The project has grown since then, and we’ve refined those crude early machines into a generic data logging platform which can be configured for many different environmental monitoring applications.

-The basic 3-module design uses a ‘lowest common denominator’ approach, and this means any component in the build, including the Arduino itself, can be changed to suit the available parts without requiring a significant re-write of the operating code.
-Our performance benchmark is at least one full year of operation on AA batteries, and with this logger as a foundation, we are deploying prototypes in wetlands, coastal waters and flooded caves.
-Although we are developing a ‘complete system’, rather than a single purpose machine, we are focusing on applications for hydrology research because of the crucial role water resources play in sustaining us, and connecting everything people do to the natural world.
+The basic 3-module design uses a ‘lowest common denominator’ approach, and this means any component in the build, including the Arduino itself, can be changed to suit the available parts without requiring a significant re-write of the code.
+Our performance benchmark is at least one full year of operation on AA batteries.
+With this as a foundation, we are deploying sensor prototypes in wetlands, coastal waters and flooded caves.
+We are focusing on applications for hydrology research because of the crucial role water resources play in sustaining us, and connecting everything people do to the natural world.